-Today, James is joined by the experimental Sand Gardeners duo: Colin Le Duc of France and Sam Machell of England.
-This up-and-coming pair share their thoughts on games, jams, and how they jam.
-How do they consistently jam with such a distance between them?
+This is the fifth installment of “Game Jams with James”: Chats with developers about game jams, games from jams, and short form games.
+Today, James is joined by the experimental Sand Gardeners duo: Colin Le Duc from France and Sam Machell from England.
+This up-and-coming pair share their thoughts on games, jams and how they consistently jam with such a distance between them.

-James: How do you feel about short-form games?
+James: How do you feel about short form games?

 James: What is your favorite game jam?

-James: What’s your favorite game jam game that you made?
+James: What is your favorite game jam game that you made?

 Sam: I think a sense of community is the most important thing.
 I love to feel the energy of everyone’s ideas and the general atmosphere of creation!